New Philharmonia Orchestra of Massachusetts: Programs

 The motto of the orchestra is Music for All.
 In that spirit, the orchestra conducts active outreach programs in the Boston public schools and has strong links to other local school systems and civic organizations.
 The 2007-2008 season concluded with a benefit concert at the Kennedy Library attended by the mayor of Boston, Thomas Menino, honoring the orchestra's partnership with John Hancock financial services.
 Under this partnership, members of the orchestra have been offering supplemental music education programs in the Oliver H. Perry elementary school in South Boston.

 The New Philharmonia Orchestra is a member of the American Symphony Orchestra League and the New England Orchestra Consortium.

+Notable soloists

+Eminent soloists who have performed with the orchestra include: